Solutions · Automotive

 Frequently asked questions

-• What vehicle protocols does obdstacks-v2 cover?
+What vehicle protocols does MOS4 cover?

-12 protocols — CAN, CAN-FD, ISO-TP, DoIP, K-Line, J1939, J1587/J1708, J1850 VPW/PWM, TP 2.0, GMLAN, CANopen, and Modbus — share one unified protocol API.
-Stack definitions are JSON data files; adding or changing a PID requires no firmware rebuild.
+16 protocols — CAN, CAN-FD, ISO-TP, DoIP, K-Line, J1939, J1587/J1708, J1850 VPW/PWM, TP 2.0, GMLAN, CANopen, and Modbus — share one unified protocol API.
+Stack definitions are data files; adding or changing a parameter ID requires no firmware rebuild.

-• How does DTC reading work?
+How does fault-code reading work?

-• What is J2534-2 passthrough?
+What is J2534-2 passthrough?

-• How does the OTA rollback work?
+How does over-the-air update rollback work?

-A/B rootfs slots with automatic rollback.
+Dual-slot (A/B) root filesystem with automatic rollback.
 If the new slot fails to boot, the bootloader falls back automatically.
 Retry and reboot limits are persisted across power cycles.

-• Is MOS4 ASIL-certified?
+Is MOS4 ASIL-certified?

 Not ASIL-certified today.
 MOS4 is aligned to ISO 26262 process where the customer programme requires it.

-• How do I run diagnostic regression without bench hardware?
+How do I run diagnostic regression without bench hardware?

-• What silicon tiers are available?
+What silicon tiers are available?

 MOS4 runs on modem-class through AI-class silicon.
 See munic.io for hardware SKUs and datasheets.

-Bring your vehicle programme.
+Bring the vehicle programme.

-A discovery call with engineering — bring the vehicle architecture sketch and the constraints already locked in.
+A discovery call with engineering.
+Bring the vehicle architecture sketch and the constraints already locked in.